Looking for fun things to do in Boston during February vacation week with your kids and teens?

 9. Enjoy Fun Kids Activities at Faneuil Marketplace during Winter Vacation Week

-Street performers will be providing entertainment at all sorts at Faneuil Marketplace.
+Street performers will be providing entertainment at all sorts at Faneuil Marketplace (depending on the weather).
 Look for circus stunts, comedy, musical performances, magic shows, a juggler on a unicycle, stunts by Wacky Chad, the very talented Kilted Colin stilt performer, and lots more.

 A number of these performers have been regulars here for a decade or more, and have groups of devoted fans.